|Dozierende||Piet Van Eeuwijk (firstname.lastname@example.org, BeurteilerIn)|

-This seminar is offered by MSD, PD Dr. P. van Eeuwijk holds a teaching assignment.
+This seminar is offered by the MSD, PD Dr. P. van Eeuwijk holds a teaching assignment.

 |Teilnahmebedingungen||Special course application required for ALL (for details see 'course application' or 'Anmeldung').

-If you study something different you must do at least a master's degree within the Department of Social Sciences (Faculty of Humanities and Social Sciences) and may attend the seminar in case of vacancies.
+If you study something different you must do at least a master's degree within the Department of Social Sciences (Faculty of Humanities and Social Sciences) and may attend the seminar in case of vacancies (third priority).

-Students of the MSD who have chosen the focus area in natural sciences or in economics must have completed the module 'Complementary Knowledge in Social Sciences'.
+Students of the MSD who have chosen the focus area in natural sciences or in economics must have completed the module 'Complementary Knowledge in Social Sciences' (or at least earned 8 CP out of 12 CP).
 No entry requirements for students with focus area in social sciences.

-Login and application possible from 19.08.20/noon on.
+Login and application possible from 19.08.21/noon on.
 Login button on top row right hand side of ADAM website.
-First emails with confirmation of participation will be sent out at the end of week 36.
+First emails with confirmation of participation will be sent out at the end of the first deadline.